Skip to content

 [III] Spread plate method

 An aliquot of the diluted sample is placed onto the agar surface and is spread uniformly with a sterile, bent glass rod.
 Both streaking and spreading methods are useful particularly in separating aggregates of cells in the sample.
-There may be needed repeated streaking and spreading in case of pure culture of diplococci, sarcinae, streptococci and staphylococci.
+There may be needed repeated streaking and spreading in the case of pure culture of diplococci, sarcinae, streptococci, and staphylococci.

 [IV] Special methods

 1. Enrichment cultures.
-This method is used for those microbes which are in small numbers in the sample and whose growth is slow than other species present.
+This method is used for those microbes which are in small numbers in the sample and whose growth is slower than other species present.
 Some bacteria have very specific requirements for their growth.
-The principle of enrichment culture is to control the nutrients and culture conditions (temp., air supply, light, pH etc.) in such a way that it suits only to the given species.
-If a medium containing salt solution with NaNO2 at pH 8.5 is inoculated with a sample of garden soil and incubated in air in dark at 25-30°C, pure colonies of Nitrobacter can be obtained.
-Cultures of other soil bacteria may be selectively enriched by varying the composition of the medium and the conditions of incubation as shown in Tables.
+The principle of enrichment culture is to control the nutrients and culture conditions (temp., air supply, light, pH, etc.) in such a way that it suits only the given species.

 3. Selective media.
 Such media contain specific chemicals which do not affect the growth of the bacterium to be isolated but discourage the growth of other bacteria in the mixture.
-For example, addition of sodium azide at specific concentration into media selectively isolates lactic acid bacterium.
-There are many other selective agents used as dyes (for brucellas). cetrimide (for Pseudomonas aeruginosa), tetrazolium (for halophytic bacteria), bile salts, antibiotics etc.
+For example, the addition of sodium azide at a specific concentration into media selectively isolates lactic acid bacterium.
+There are many other selective agents used as dyes (for brucellas). cetrimide (for Pseudomonas aeruginosa), tetrazolium (for halophytic bacteria), bile salts, antibiotics, etc.

 4. Differential media.
-They contain dyes, reagents or chemicals allow the observer to distinguish between types of bacterial colonies de after incubation.
-For example, if raw sewage is streaked or spread methylene blue (EMB) agar some bacteria produce brilliant green color gummy, pink colonies with dark centres.(BSc 2nd Year Methods in Microbiology Notes Study Material)
+They contain dyes, reagents, or chemicals that allow the observer to distinguish between types of bacterial colonies de after incubation.
+For example, if raw sewage is streaked or spread methylene blue (EMB) agar some bacteria produce brilliant green color gummy, pink colonies with dark centers.
+(BSc 2nd Year Methods in Microbiology Notes Study Material)

 Staining of Bacteria

-Following methods are commonly used.
+The following methods are commonly used.

 [1] Simple stain technique

 A small amount of bacteria is placed in a droplet of water on a glass slide; then it is air-dried.
-The slide is passed through a flame in a process called heat-fixing which fixes the cells to the slides, kills most organisms and prepares them for staining.
+The slide is passed through a flame in a process called heat-fixing which fixes the cells to the slides, kills most organisms, and prepares them for staining.

 Now the slide is flooded with a basic dye such as crystal violet or methylene blue for a minute or so.
 The positive-charged dye is attracted to the bacterial cytoplasm which has a negative charge, and staining takes place.
 This is effective for vegetative cells, the stains do not easily penetrate spores.